Best AR-15 Handguards 2026: Top 10 Ranked (BCM, Geissele, LMT, CMT) header image

 M-LOK vs KeyMod vs Picatinny: Attachment Systems Compared

+M-LOK is the standard.
 In 2017, U.S. Special Operations Command (SOCOM) ran extensive testing comparing M-LOK and KeyMod.
-The results were decisive: M-LOK accessories maintained attachment 100% of the time in drop tests, while KeyMod failed 67% of the time.
+M-LOK accessories maintained attachment 100% of the time in drop tests, while KeyMod failed 67% of the time.
 The defense industry voted with their contracts.

 SystemDrop RetentionSOCOM AdoptionStatus